 Be sure to click SAVE

-Results in Google Scholar will be displayed with one of several notations - UCONNLinks, [PDF], [HTML], [DOC] - or have no notation at all.
+Results in Google Scholar will be displayed with one of several notations - UConnFullText, [PDF], [HTML], [DOC] - or have no notation at all.

 If a notation is displayed, click the link to access the full text.

-If no notation is displayed, click More under the citation to display UCONNLinks
+If no notation is displayed, click More under the citation to display HelpMeGetIt

 If the access link does not work, or if there is no link, take your request directly to Document Delivery/Interlibrary Loan.
 This service obtains scans or loans of materials from other libraries, and is available without charge to UConn faculty, staff, and currently enrolled students.

 NOTE: links to non-UConn resources may inform you that you will have to pay to see the full text.
 Don't pay!
-You can generally obtain any Google Scholar result free through UConn Libraries' sources, such as databases, UConn WorldCat, HOMER or by ordering the paper, article, thesis, book, etc. from InterLibrary Loan.
+You can generally obtain any Google Scholar result free through the UConn Library's sources, such as databases, UConn WorldCat, the Library's General Search or by ordering the paper, article, thesis, book, etc. from Interlibrary Loan.